JochenFM/MS3_VideoLibrary/README.md

 ### Database model

 MongoDB's non-relational database structure makes sense for this type of site as there are only a few relationships between the various collections.
 My database model looks as follows: ![dataschema](wireframes/ms3_video_dataschema.png)

 As can be seen, I originally planned with five collections - users, videos, liking, categories, and profile images - to order the relations between users and videos.
 My actual implementation deviates from this model in that the site due to time constraints operates with only three collections: users, categories, and videos.
 Profile images, that users should be able to upload, as well as the liking option for videos will have to be implemented at a later stage.
+The schema also contains a number of logical and syntactical mistakes which I became only aware as I went along:
+- Categories collection must be identified by category_id as an ObjectId in first line of the table, as rectified in description below.
+- As my mentor pointed out, usernames can change (even although this is not implemented in current state), so relationship should be made between user_id and created_by rather than between username and created_by.

-Also, number of categories was substantially increased in the middle of the project to capture the broad scope of the history of science and technology as I envision it being captured in the video recordings.
+Number of categories was substantially increased in the middle of the project to capture the broad scope of the history of science and technology as I envision it being captured in the video recordings.